-- 1946.
-Development shall comply with the following standards: - (a) No driveways or other vehicular access shall be located less than: - (i) 6.1 metres (20 ft.) from the intersection of any two streets, - (ii) 3.0 metres (10 ft.) from the entrance to a lane. - (b) The Development Authority may require a minimum separation distance between vehicular access points in a non-residential land use district. - (be) Vehicular access to a corner lots shall be limited to the minor street wherever practical. - (cd) AllAn urban driveway slopes shall meet the requirements established in the municipal Engineering and Development Standards (12% maximum slope). - (e) Vehicular access for corner lots shall generally be limited to locations along the minor street or cul-de-sac. - (df) In residential districts where a subject property does not have rear lane access or provide a side yard sufficient for a driveway to the rear yard, then one off-street, hard-surfaced (concrete, paving or gravel) parking pad may be located permitted in the front yard to a maximum of 6.1 metres (20 ft.) in width for two parking stalls. - (g) In laneless subdivisions, and when not already included in laned subdivisions, all single-family, semi-detached and duplex dwellings should provide for the future construction of an attached garage or carport for one or more vehicles. - (h) Only one driveway per lot should be permitted for single-family residential development, including single-wide and double-wide manufactured/modular homes.
+- 13.4 NoA driveways or other vehicular access shall not be located less than: - (a) 6.1 metres (20 ft.) from the intersection of any two streets, and - (b) 3.0 metres (10 ft.) from the entrance to a lane.

+(b) The Development Authority may require a minimum separation distance between vehicular access points in a non-residential land use district.

+13.5 Vehicular access to a corner lote shall be limited to the minor street wherever practical.

+- 13.6 AllAn urban driveway slopes shall meet the requirements established in the municipal Engineering and Development Standards (12% maximum slope). - (e) Vehicular access for corner lots shall generally be limited to locations along the minor street or cul-desac. - 13.7 In a residential districts where a subject property does not have rear lane access or provide a side yard sufficient for a driveway to the rear yard, then one off-street, hard-surfaced (concrete, paving or gravel) parking pad may be located permitted in the front yard to a maximum of 6.1 metres (20 ft.) in width for two parking stalls. - (g) In laneless subdivisions, and when not already included in laned subdivisions, all single-family, semi-detached and duplex dwellings should provide for the future construction of an attached garage or carport for one or more vehicles. - (h) Only one driveway per lot should be permitted for single-family residential development, including single-wide and double-wide manufactured/modular homes.